-Jake Shimabukuro is a ukulele virtuoso and composer known for his fast and complex finger work.
+Jake Shimabukuro is a ukulele master and composer known for his fast and complex finger work.
 His music combines elements of jazz, blues, funk, rock, bluegrass, classical, folk, and flamenco.
 Jake has written numerous original compositions, including the entire soundtracks to two Japanese films, Hula Girls (2007) and Saidoweizu (2009), the Japanese remake of Sideways.

 Well-known in Hawaiʻi and Japan during his early solo career in the early 2000s, Jake became famous internationally in 2006, when a video of him playing a virtuosic rendition of "While My Guitar Gently Weeps" was posted on YouTube without his knowledge and became one of the first viral videos on that site.
 His concert engagements, collaborations with well-known musicians, media appearances, and music production have snowballed since then.
 In 2012, an award-winning documentary was released tracking his life, career, and music, titled Jake Shimabukuro: Life on Four Strings; it has screened in a variety of festivals, aired repeatedly on PBS, and been released on DVD.